karakasis/Path-of-Leveling/README.md

 - Fixed a bug, where you had to select XP option, no matter what, or you would get no overlays.
  - - Now every option is independent, but running only the Zones options, now requests for character name and player level.
+ - Fixed major bug, that forced application to update to itself, falling into a loop.
+Hopefully, it is solved now.

  __Changes__
 - Adjusted logs to provide less and more useful information